Quick overview

 Conduct

 Represents specific conduct that is contrary to a legal norm(e.g. physical assault, theft).
-It can be either active behaviour, where the offender does something (e.g. shooting, theft) or omission, where the offender fails to do something he or she should have done (e.g. failure to render assistance, negligence).
+It can be either active behaviour, where the offender does something (e.g. shooting, robbery) or omission, where the offender fails to do something that he or she should have done (e.g. failure to render assistance, negligence).

-Example: a driver knowingly gets behind the wheel while under the influence of alcohol, in violation of a law that prohibits drunk driving.
-The conduct here is an active act where the driver performs the activity of driving.
+Example: a driver knowingly gets behind the wheel while under the influence of alcohol in violation of a law that prohibits alcohol behind the wheel.
+Here, the conduct is manifested as an active act where the driver performs the activity of driving.

 Consequence